#RealCollegeCalifornia Basic Needs Summit

 To book your hotel room, please review your registration confirmation email for a booking link and additional details.
 Room reservations must be made on or before Wednesday, October 23rd.

 Call for Proposals

-The #RealCollegeCalifornia Basic Needs Summit Planning Committee is now accepting presentation proposals.
-The proposal deadline is Friday, September 27, 2019.
+The #RealCollegeCalifornia Basic Needs Summit Planning Committee is no longer accepting presentation proposals.
 If you have any questions, please contact Diane Wu Chang at DTChang@Peralta.edu.

 Proposals are invited for summit presentations that celebrate and share community partnerships, college programs, and innovative solutions for addressing: